$Q$-shaped derived categories as derived categories of differential graded bimodules: Main results

 \begin{example} Let $\kk$ be a field and $Q=\kk[\partial]/(\partial^N)$, $N\geq3$, a truncated polynomial algebra with non-quadratic relations.
 Then $\DerCat<Q>{\kk}=\sMod{Q}$ is the stable category of all $Q$-modules (see~\Cref{ex:stableQMod}) and it admits the unique simple $Q$-module $S$ as a compact generator.
 Since $Q$ is not a Koszul algebra, the (non-positive truncation of the) derived endomorphism algebra of $S$ cannot be quasi-isomorphic to its cohomology (viewed as a dg algebra with vanishing differential), see~\cite[Prop.~1]{Kel02a}. \end{example}

 \begin{remark} Let $\A$ be a small dg category. \Cref{thm:Q-shaped-bimodules} suggests to consider the dg category

 as a `$Q$-shaped derived dg category' of $\A$.
-Such a generalisation of the $Q$-shaped derived category from algebras (with many objects) to dg categories does not seem to be immediately possible from the specific setup considered in~\cite{HJ22,HJ24}. \end{remark}
+Such a generalisation of the $Q$-shaped derived category from algebras (with many objects) to dg algebras (with many objects) does not seem to be immediately possible from the specific setup considered in~\cite{HJ22,HJ24}. \end{remark}